tymyrddin/purple/source/docs/ai-security/policy.md

 A guardrail bypass that succeeds quietly produces no error signal.
 The output looks like a normal model response.
 There is no threshold that was crossed, no rule that fired incorrectly, no anomalous log entry.
-The only signal is the content of the output itself, which requires someone to read it and recognise that the constraint was not observed.
+The only signal is the content of the output itself, which requires someone to read it, recognise that the constraint was not observed, and [write it up as a finding](../audits/supportive/findings-reporting.md).

 Inconsistencies across model versions or deployments are only visible through systematic testing across those configurations.
 In production environments with multiple AI-assisted workflows, that